A Work Triangle Sets off a Renovation

 KITCHEN RESOURCES: Kitchen cabinets: Custom-made by their contractor.
 Cabinet hardware: Schoolhouse.
 Countertops: Ikea.
 Backsplash: Artistic Tile.
 Domsjo sink: Ikea.
 Faucet: Rubinet.
 Summit refrigerator: Home Depot.
 Bosch 500 dishwasher.
 Bosch 500 electric wall oven: AJ Madison.
 Verona 24″ gas cooktop: Amazon.
 Broan vent hood: Home Depot.
 Lighting over island: Wayfair.
 Lighting under cabinet: Home Depot.
 Caden lighting overhead: Restoration Hardware.

 BATHROOM RESOURCES: Floor tiles: Artistic Tile.
 Wall tile: Home Depot.
-Purist hardware and shower fixtures: Kohler.
+Purist hardware and shower fixtures: Appliances Connection.
 Vanity mirror: Wayfair.
 Kraus vessel sink: Build.com.
 Vanity: Ikea.
 Vanity door fronts: Semihandmade.
 Toto toilet: Wayfair.
 Lighting: Cedar & Moss.
 Shelves and towel hooks: Schoolhouse.
 Mirror: CB2.

 A work triangle improves the flow in any size space, including this food editor’s smart galley kitchen.